 Drift boats are a symbol of river running.
 They encapsulate the adventure of whitewater rapid riding in a boat.
 Their distinctive curved shape sets them apart from all other inland water boats and makes them easily recognizable both on and off the water.
-But why are they curved?
+But why are drift boats curved?

 Why the drift boat needed a curved shape